Now updated for 2021 with the latest technology and revised costings

 Documentation

-Critically important but often missed - your system must be properly documented and labelled up.
-This will help you upgrade in the future, or assist the next householder if you move on.
+Critically important but often missed - your system must be properly documented and labelled.
+This will help with future upgrades, or help the next owners if you move on.

 So what happens now?

-Please get in touch if you have questions, and if you'd like to start planning out your very own private screening or media room, use our New Project Planner.
+Please get in touch with any questions, and to start planning out your very own private screening or media room, use our new project form.